Altoona Rams

 The Altoona Rams were a minor league baseball club, based in Altoona, Pennsylvania, that existed between 1907 and 1912.
 The team was founded in 1904 as the Altoona Mountaineers and played under that name until 1907, when the team changed to the Rams moniker.
-Altoona played in the Tri-State League.
+Altoona played in the Tri-State League along with teams from Pennsylvania, New Jersey, and Delaware.

+Bill Steele pitched for the Rams in 1910, when he led the Tri-State League in wins, with 25.